onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 22:33
 a lot of fun she says I don't want it to
 22:36
-stop tape script 2.2 the super Jam
+stop tapescript 2.2 the super Jam
 22:46
 millionaire Fraser Doherty is an
 22:51